Spicy and lush this carrot cake is filled with roasted walnuts, salted caramel, and pineapple then enrobed in a tangy cream cheese frosting

 Cream Cheese Frosting

 - In the bowl of an electric mixer beat the cream cheese until light and fluffy.
 Add in butter and beat for another minute.
-Add powdered sugar, buttermilk powder, vanilla bean paste and heavy cream.
+Add powdered sugar, buttermilk powder, vanilla bean paste, heavy cream, and salt.
 Beat on low at first then once powdered sugar is combined beat on high for 3 minutes.

-- Place first piece of cake on a cake board.
+- Place the first piece of cake on a cake board.
 Brush on a thin even layer of salted caramel.
-Place 1/2 cup of frosting on layer spreading evenly then repeat until you end with the last cake on top.
+Place ½ cup of frosting on layer spreading evenly then repeat until you end with the last cake on top.
 Use remaining frosting to frost the cake.
-Drizzle salted caramel on top and place toasted pecans on and around cake.
+Drizzle salted caramel on top and place toasted pecans on and around the cake.
 Store in fridge.

 Recipe Adapted from Cooks Illustrated